carlos8f/node-timebucket/README.md

 ### Construction

-The `timebucket` module exports a single factory function.
+The `timebucket` module exports a factory function.
 It supports the following argument combinations:

 - `timebucket()` - build timebucket with millisecond granularity applied to current date